 St. Mary Anne’s is located at the corner of Church Point Road and Main Street in the town of North East, Maryland.
-Entirely situated on the picturesque banks of the North East River, the grounds consist of the church, rectory, parish center, vestry house and sexton’s house.
+Entirely situated on the picturesque banks of the North East River, the grounds consist of the church, rectory, parish center, vestry house, churchyard, wharf, and sexton’s house.

-St. Mary Anne’s historic church building is located within the hallowed cemetery grounds that contain headstones and monuments which attest to its age, making it one of the oldest in the state.
+St. Mary Anne’s historic church building is located within the hallowed churchyard grounds that contain headstones and monuments which attest to its age, making it one of the oldest in the state.

-The cemetery and church are surrounded by a stone wall, sections of which were constructed at various times throughout the 300 year history of the parish.
+The church and churchyard are surrounded by a stone wall, sections of which were constructed at various times throughout the 300 year history of the parish.

 The interior of the church has a traditional arched ceiling with pulpit, altar, tabernacle and rail in the forefront.
-Our worship music is enhanced by a 2 mantle 6-rank Moller pipe organ as well as a new Yamaha piano.
+Our worship music is enhanced by a 2 mantle 6-rank Moller pipe organ as well as a Yamaha piano.
 Pews line a single center aisle and seat approximately 120 persons.
 The small balcony area provides additional limited seating around the organ pipes.

 Across a brick courtyard and immediately adjacent to our church building sits the vestry house.
 The two-story building houses the sacristy, vestment closet, altar guild storage and accommodations for the choir.
 The vestry house can also serve as overflow seating and allows for viewing the service via a CCTV feed.